 The Central Shrine

-The Oku-sha feels a bit more serene as there are less visitors, but it’s smaller and not as intricate as the buildings in the Hongū.
+The Oku-sha feels a bit more serene as there are fewer visitors, but it’s smaller and not as intricate as the buildings in the Hongū.
 On the way you’ll pass a few smaller shrines on your left while occasionally getting glimpses of the surrounding landscape to your right.